 - The District Supervisors work in coordination with local, state and federal agencies, and other organizations to educate the public at field days and tours.
-These not only educate in new methodologies, but create a greater awareness of our environment. - Sponsored tours and demonstrations in conservation, and conservation practices including EQIP and other NRCS programs, and 319 Water Quality Projects. - Promote conservation farming in an effort to reduce erosion on cropland within the District. - Assisted in the implementation of the Georgia Erosion and Sedimentation Certification Program and encourage county commissioners to enforce their ordinances. - Continue to encourage watershed sponsors to perform O&M inspections and carry out needed maintenance on all completed flood control structures. - Urged landowners to join in a partnership with the US Fish and Wildlife Service in the Partners for Fish and Wildlife Program. - Inform cooperators of assistance available through NRCS and GA Forestry Commission. - Promote improvement of water quality by working with counties to stabilize road banks, standardizing proper seeding procedures, and working with major utilities to notify of violations of good conservation practices on their rights-of-way. - Distributed educational material, Soil & Water Stewardship material throughout the District. - Work with curriculum directors and teachers to see that beneficial material is incorporated in the schools for a good Conservation Program. - Produced news articles through NRCS field office and GSWCC Regional Office. - The Plan Of Work Report is reviewed at least quarterly, to address additional activities that need to be carried out. - Funded a District Resource Conservation Technician employee, getting additional funding from the local Issuing Authorities. - District works with community clubs, other government agencies, organizations, churches, schools, etc., to promote the sound conservation of our natural resources. - The District budget reflects funds established to support all the activities that the District supervisors support. - The Supervisors support Regional Competition for the Georgia Envirothon. - The District Annual Report followed the District Supervisors Plan Of Work for 2013. - Students were sponsored to the Natural Resources Conservation Workshop by the District at Abraham Baldwin Agricultural College. - Videos of "All Things Are Connected" were distributed. - Supervisors paid the District dues to GACDS. - Supported local teams in the Georgia Envirothon. - Promoted and sponsored E&SC programs to encourage local communities to enforce their ordinances.
-Held workshops to educate in the E&S rules and regulations. - Sponsored a Conservation Tour in July featuring the diversity of agriculture in Towns County.
+These not only educate in new methodologies, but create a greater awareness of our environment. - Sponsored tours and demonstrations in conservation, and conservation practices including EQIP and other NRCS programs, and nuisance wildlife. - Promoted conservation farming in an effort to reduce erosion on cropland within the District. - Assisted in the implementation of the Georgia Erosion and Sedimentation Certification Program and encourage county commissioners to enforce their ordinances. - Continue to encourage watershed sponsors to perform O&M inspections and carry out needed maintenance on all completed flood control structures. - Inform cooperators of assistance available through NRCS. - Work with curriculum directors and teachers to see that beneficial material is incorporated in the schools for a good Conservation Program. - The District budget reflects funds established to support all the activities that the District supervisors support. - The District paid supervisors dues to GACD. - Promoted and sponsored E&SC programs to encourage local communities to enforce their ordinances. - Sent personnel to become E&S certified. - Partnered with the Chestattee-Chattahoochee RC&D to install 1 hoop house in Union County. - Sponsored a Conservation Tour in July featuring the diversity of agriculture in Rabun County.